Totogen

 Matt runs his business - Lookout Point Consulting & Coaching - from Clyde in Central Otago.
 He has governance roles across a range of sectors: agribusiness, professional services, construction & building services, and healthcare.
 Matt brings to Totogen some 30 years of experience in senior management roles in professional services, based in Germany and working across Europe, the US, and Asia.
 He came to New Zealand in 2013 - to Dunedin - with his wife, Ines, and six children.

 Matt's role at Totogen, in addition to all that goes along with being Chair, is to bring general management skills and experience to help the business grow efficiently and sustainably.
-Matt is also active in the rural communities between Clyde and Ranfurly, both with agribusiness clients and as Chair of the Otago Central Rail Trail Business Network.
+Matt is also active in the rural communities between Clyde and Ranfurly.
 His network of clients and contacts across the Alexandra Basin, Ida Valley, and the Maniototo are invaluable in testing the relevance and value proposition of Totogen.